CENTERPOINT SECURITIES REVIEW

 Rather than an automated system CenterPoint is likely to have a live "human" agent answer you within a few rings.
 A rare event nowadays.
 Make sure to read the other Centerpoint

 The minimum required to open an account is $30,000.
 You'll need deep pockets to get in the door, but it's worth the price of admission if you are going to appreciate the value.

 Like I said, CenterPoint's reputation to locate stocks to short including hard-to-borrow stocks is what attracts many active day traders to their service.
 It may not the brokerage house to go to for your trading education but it is certainly one of the best for executions (of your trades that is).

 Talking about executions, CenterPoint Securities offers several clearing choices including Wedbush Securities, ETC Clearing, Vision Financial Markets, and Hilltop Securities.
 In fact, CenterPoint clients have access to over 30 venues for direct routing.
 That is a pretty strong network.

 Some of the available market makers and ECN’s include CPSMRT, TAILOR1, CNSDQ, and ARCASMRT.
 Keep in mind that adding and removing liquidity comes with fees and rebates.

 In addition to focusing on professional investors, CenterPoint Securities caters to traders who frequently short stocks.
 They have a reputation for having one of the best short lists available.

-For most active traders, the availability of hard-to-borrow (HTB) and easy-to-borrow (ETB) stocks is one of the biggest appeals of CenterPoint.
-The standard plan starts at $0.004 per share and goes as low as $0.002 per share, depending on monthly volume.
+- CenterPoint has 3 pricing schedules.
+One package of the three is best for institutional clients.
+Let’s take a look at the other two.
+The standard commissions plan, priced by the volume of shares, and the per-ticket plan, at a fixed rate per trade.
+The standard plan fees starts at $0.004 per share and goes as low as $0.002 per share, depending on monthly volume.
 To get a reduced price per share your monthly volume has to exceed 300,000 shares.
 That's an average of 15,000 shares per trading day in the course of the month.
 This type of trading activity might be right up your alley.